Blattvorhang/Parallel-Computing/README.md

 ## Scoring Criteria
 - Higher acceleration ratios result in higher scores.
-- Teams with more than two members score lower than two-member teams with the same acceleration ratio.
 - An additional 5 points for implementations on non-Windows platforms (limited to Ubuntu, Android).
 - Scores will be based on the actual testing results provided.
 Reports must include accurate and valid time statistics; falsification will result in penalties.